-- Those children who live in the school's admission zone; - 4.
+- 2. Those children who have brothers or sisters who will be attending the school at the time of admission; - Those children who live in the school's admission zone; - 4.
 Those children who are distinguished from the great majority of other applicants whether on medical grounds or by other exceptional circumstances and who would suffer significant hardship if they were unable to attend the school; - 5.
 Those children who live closest to the school as determined by a straight line distance measurement; from the address point for the child's home to the address point of the school, using the Local Authority's computerised measuring system, with those living closer to the school receiving the higher priority.